efrick2002/efrick2002.github.io/blog/starling.md

 The most difficult part is the positional bias in GPT-4-based ranking.
 We plot the probability of being picked as the top response for all positions in the ranking prompt.
 As we show in the first figure below, when we simply ask GPT-4 to rank the responses without additional reasoning, GPT-4 prefers the responses in the first and second place much more than responses in the last two positions.
 In the second figure, we explicitly ask GPT-4 to first provide pairwise comparisons for all pairs, and then summarize with 7-wise ranking.
 We find that helps mitigate the positional bias a bit.
 We have also tried asking GPT-4 to provide scores or judgement for each individual prompt, and then summarize with 7-wise ranking.
 Unfortunately, this does not help with reducing positional bias.
 In the third figure, we provide a specific tie breaking order and find that it helps further reduce the positional bias.
 In the last figure, we enforce a randomized tie breaking order.
 We find this helps the most in terms of reducing positional bias.
 This gives the final prompt we use for curating the dataset Nectar.

+We hope this dataset can help developers train better models with RLHF, and help researchers develop better understanding in RLHF, along with the relationship between synthetic data and human data.

 ## RLHF / RLAIF

 After getting the Nectar dataset, we use it to train a reward model and conduct online RL based on that.
 We provide the detailed process as below.